Jump to content

 Click the drop-down user menu in the upper right corner of the website header and click on the link that says "Account Balance".

 On the next page you can see your account balance.
-As long as it is $20 or more you can withdraw the balance into your PayPal account by hitting the "Withdraw Funds" button.
+As long as it is $20 or more you can withdraw the balance into you

 Steam Workshop was a compelling idea to allow game asset authors to sell their items for use with Leadwerks Game Engine.
 However, the system has turned out to have some fundamental problems, despite my best efforts to work around it.